Thursday Night Track Training

 Where: Woodbourn Rd Athletics Stadium

-Contact Peter through the contact form if you’re thinking of coming down or any questions as he won’t always pick up messages on Facebook.
+Contact Peter through the CONTACT FORM if you’re thinking of coming down or have any questions as he won’t always pick up messages on Facebook.

 For those new to track running or want to know more, please read the Track Introduction Running Guide.